Ph-zin/Ph7/README.md

 end

 local function getESPColorForPlayer(player)
-    if player == visualTargetPlayer then return Color3.new(1, 0, 0) end
+    if (aimbotEnabled or silentAimEnabled) and player == currentTarget then return Color3.new(1, 0, 0)
+    end
     if isAlly(player) then return Color3.new(0, 1, 1) end
     if not teamCheckEnabled then return Color3.new(1, 1, 1) end
     if lplr.Team == nil or player.Team == nil then return Color3.new(1, 0, 0) end